digitallinguistics/app/.github/CONTRIBUTING.md

 * SASS / CSS code is linted with [Stylelint][Stylelint].
 The Stylelint config file for this project is located at `.stylelintrc.yml`.

 JavaScript code comments follow [JSDoc][JSDoc] conventions for describing code.

-## Building & Testing the App

-This project uses the following build and testing tools:

-* [Babel][Babel]: Transpiles the latest JavaScript syntax to earlier versions that are compatible with most browsers.
-* [Cypress][Cypress]: Runs both unit and integration tests.
-* [ESBuild][ESBuild]: Bundles multiple JavaScript modules into a single file, to reduce the number of network requests made by the browser.

-The following build scripts are available:

-* `npm run build`: Builds the production code for the app and outputs to `/dist`.
-Build scripts are located in `/build`.
-Individual build steps can be run with the following commands:
-  - `npm run build:css`
-  - `npm run build:html`
-  - `npm run build:js`

-* `npm test`: Runs both unit and integration tests.
-You can also run them separately.
-By default tests are run on the command line.
-To run tests manually in the Cypress dashboard, use `npm run cypress`.
-  - `npm run test:integration`
-  - `npm run test:unit`
-  - `npm run cypress`

 <!-- LINKS -->
 [app-shell-model]: https://developers.google.com/web/fundamentals/architecture/app-shell